2016-2017 UNDERGRADUATE STUDIES CATALOG

 The certificate in professional writing is designed for students who want to learn about - and prepare to meet - the writing and other communication challenges found in business, nonprofit, governmental, and community settings.
 It is designed for students who want a highly structured program that provides the broad-based research, writing, and editing skills necessary to excel in any field or profession.

-The certificate program in professional writing is open both to undergraduate students at Webster and to members of the larger community, including those who already have bachelor's degrees.
+The certificate program in professional writing is open both to undergraduate students at Webster and to non-degree-seeking members of the community, including those who already have bachelor's degrees.
+To receive the certificate in professional writing, students must complete 18 credit hours as specified below with a grade of C or better in each course.

 Upon completion of the program, students should be able to: